PgBiel/elembic/src/types/base.typ

             // Custom type must be checked differently in inputs typ = x.at(custom-type-key).id
           }
-          typ in unchecked-inputs or typ == content and x.func() in non-seq-funcs }
+          typ in unchecked-inputs or typ == content and x.func() in non-elem-funcs }
       }
     } else if checked-types.all(t => t.type-kind == "element" and ("__future_cast" not in t or t.__future_cast.max-version < type-version)) {